sdr-enthusiasts/gitbook-adsb-guide/feeder-containers/feeding-flightaware-piaware.md

 To do this, go to: [https://flightaware.com/adsb/piaware/claim](https://flightaware.com/adsb/piaware/claim) and follow the instructions there.

-Note - for PiAware/FlightAware feeding to work correctly, you MUST accruately set your latitude, longitude, and altitude on the `My ADS-B` dashboard page of the FlightAware website.
+Note - for PiAware/FlightAware feeding to work correctly, you MUST accurately set your latitude, longitude, and altitude on the `My ADS-B` dashboard page of the FlightAware website.
 Without doing this, feeding will NOT work!

 ## Update `.env` file with feeder-id